DigitalShoestringSolutions/CountMonitoring/README.md

 # Count Monitoring Starter Solution

+Logs events when a button is pressed (or other digital sensor triggered).
+Additional information about the event can be added by triggering a variable number of secondary sensors.
+Uses the [Sequent Microsystems 16 input HAT](https://sequentmicrosystems.com/products/16-universal-inputs-card-for-raspberry-pi) for 24V sensors.

 ### Download
 - Clone this repo `https://github.com/DigitalShoestringSolutions/CountMonitoring`
 - Open the downloaded folder `cd CountMonitoring`

 ### Configure & Assemble
-- Edit the config file to set machine name and pin numbers `nano UserConfig/Sensing/main.py`
+- Edit the config file to set machine name, pin numbers and event descriptions `nano UserConfig/Sensing/main.py`
 - Check the recipe contains the Service Modules you desire `nano recipe.txt`
 - Assemble the Service Modules `ServiceModules/Asssembly/get_service_modules.sh`
 - Restart to apply the settings to the downloaded Service Modules